mikadosoftware/devmanual/docs/index.rst

 ============

-I have twenty years experience "in the trenches" of software developmnet - writing commercial and open source software for cutting edge ISPs, major financial houses and not-for-profit organisations, in big offices, tiny offices or on globally distributed teams.
+I have twenty years experience "in the trenches" of software development - writing commercial and open source software for cutting edge ISPs, major financial houses and not-for-profit organisations, in big offices, tiny offices or on globally distributed teams.
 Some were big successes, some ... well, less so.
-And in each case the things that worked well all shared similar cores.

-If I found myself on a team missing some of these vital components (from automated tests to zookeeper like config) I would work to install or just plain build the tools we needed to succeed.
-Each component part was only worth the effort it if was an essential part of how software *shoukd* be made - this book is just a walk through all of those component parts - it is trying to be a "software team in a box".
+But in each case, there was a core of things the were vital to success - essential items in making good software, think of it as a "Software team in a box".

+I have long promoted an idea of "Software Literacy", that being able to read and write software, will be as vital and transformative a skill in the 21C as reading and writing was to the 19C But Software Literacy forces us to consider not just the easy ideas like testing.
+But the difficult ones like changing company culture

-My ultimate goal is provide a software team with exactly what is needed to hit the ground running.
+My ultimate goal is provide a software team with exactly what is needed to hit the ground running - some of it is "easy" - just copy this code or install that server.

-Of course successful software cannot ignore people - it obviously is *partly* a technical endeavour.
-Get that wrong and nothing else will go right.
-But the hard-technical stuff is say, 50% of good software - the other 50% shades into softer human skills, good and bad "management practises" and as we shall see, into national and even global politics.

-In writing this book I tried to create a good structure, consistent and meaningful, like any good coder, but frankly this has turned into a much more comfortable and sprawling bazaar of ideas and how-tos.
-There is a `lesson here. <http://cathedralandbazaar>`_. [#f1]_
+Then some of it is ... political - changes to management methods and even company culture and ethos.

+We need software literate companies - and I am trying to guess what they will look like, in the same way a scribe in a Medieval Scriptoreum could try and guess what Woodward and Bernstein's Washinton Post would look like.

 The Chairman's tricky Question